carolynvs/carolynvanslyck.com/_posts/2017-10-17-diy-netflix.md

 The result is no buffering, better quality, and world peace.

 ### Transcoded Videos
-I used [MakeMKV](http://www.makemkv.com) to save the disk to a file, and then [HandBrake](https://handbrake.fr) to perform the transcoding.
+I used [MakeMKV](http://www.makemkv.com) to save the disc to a file, and then [HandBrake](https://handbrake.fr) to perform the transcoding.

 Depending on how you go about transcoding a video, it could take anywhere from